officialrajdeepsingh/awesome-nextjs/README.md

 - [Hyper UI](https://www.hyperui.dev/) - Hyper UI is a free open-source tailwind CSS-based component for modern design.
 Hyper UI is a complete bundle of CSS and JavaScript.
 - [Flowrift](https://flowrift.com/c/banner) - Flowrift is a free open-source tailwind CSS-based component library.
 It provides different category components for the website.
 - [Tailwind UI kit](https://tailwinduikit.com/) - The tailwind UI kit offers an extensive list of inbuilt components.
 In the free plan tailwind, the UI kit provides only 250 components; in the paid plan, you access all components and templates for a lifetime.
-- [Tailwind-kit](https://www.tailwind-kit.com/) - The tailwind kit provides access to over 250 free tailwinds CSS-based components.
+- [Tailwind kit](https://www.tailwind-kit.com/) - The tailwind kit provides access to over 250 free tailwinds CSS-based components.
 - [Wickedblocks](https://wickedblocks.dev/) - Wickedblocks provides a free 120 fully responsive tailwind CSS-based component, and all components come ready to copy and paste into your Tailwind projects.
 - [Tailus](https://tailus.io/) - Tailus provides a list of UI components and templates built on tailwind CSS.
 Tailus components offer a rich and modern UI experience.
 - [Tailgrids](https://tailgrids.com/) - Tailgrids provides a variety of 500+ components, blocks, sections, and templates built on tailwind CSS.